Dentures VS Veneers

 If your teeth just need some cosmetic help that cannot be fixed by bleaching and a brief stint wearing invisible aligners, then check out veneers to improve your smile.
 Do not use dentures to correct your smile for cosmetic reasons.

 If you are missing teeth or have a few unhealthy teeth that need to be pulled, you might be thinking, Well, shoot.
 I would have preferred veneers, but now I’ll just be stuck with dentures.

 Noooo.
 Stop those thoughts.
 Don’t cry.
 You do not have to be stuck with dentures.
 You don’t have to choose between the lesser of two evils.

 Do NOT get dentures.

 Now, do you want the good news?
-When you need to replace your teeth, Nuvia has experts ready to help you learn all about our amazing dental implants and the twenty-four-hour process that transforms your smile.
+When you need to replace your teeth, Nuvia has experts ready to help you learn all about our amazing full mouth dental implants and the twenty-four-hour process that transforms your smile.

 Yesss.
 You read that right.
 Twenty-four hours.

 And you can take “the lesser of two evils” and kiss it goodbye!

 We can give you a natural-looking smile that fits you to a tee, has you chewing again, and keeps you from experiencing further bone loss.
 Dentures cannot do that for you.